CUEDOS/helix_docs/docs/source/simple_examples.rst

-We have two tools in offboard mode in Helixio framework.
+We have two commands in offboard mode during experiments to use in Helixio framework.

 1. Offboard Velocity Command
 =====================